Watercolor Painting of Oleander in a Green Glass Vase

 2

-The green glass vase depicted, with its rounded body and narrow neck, resembles a 'demijohn' or 'carboy' often used for transporting liquids such as wine or chemicals.
+The green glass bottle in this painting, with its distinct bulbous base and narrow neck, resembles a form often seen in vintage demijohns or carboys, traditionally used for transporting liquids like wine or olive oil.

 MATERIAL & CONDITION